NowCircular/now.test.full-stack/README.md

 It's all about the the result, but here are few rules:

 - Feel free to use any 3rd party library you like
+- You are recommended to use git commits in a logical manner to demonstrate the development progress
 - Elaborate your selection of 3rd party tools/libraries and coding principle you apply in your code
 - Your code must be able to be compiled by us to review the app